Don’t let lazy eye cause problems for your child in school

 Diagnosing lazy eye

-A comprehensive, dilated eye exam in our El Segundo, California, eye care center is the only reliable way to diagnose lazy eye.
+A comprehensive, dilated eye exam in our Manhattan Beach, California, eye care center is the only reliable way to diagnose lazy eye.
 Because amblyopia cannot always be seen from the outside (in contrast to strabismus), this condition can sometimes be tricky for parents to notice, especially in young kids.
 Without having an eye doctor check visual acuity in both eyes, it’s difficult to confirm a diagnosis of lazy eye.

 When kids can’t see clearly, school becomes a frustrating experience.
 To help prevent learning and behavioral problems in school, it’s essential to bring your child for a kids eye exam before starting elementary school.
 If amblyopia runs in your family, it’s important to tell the eye doctor.